Phyllis Wise: University of Washington

 Starting in 2005, Wise served as provost and vice president for academic affairs at the University of Washington.
 Later, she held the position of interim president there in 2010–2011.
 During her service at the University of Washington, she led the establishment of the College of the Environment.

 University of Illinois at Urbana-Champaign

-From 2011-2015, Wise served as chancellor of the University of Illinois at Urbana-Champaign.
+From 2011 to 2015, Wise served as chancellor of the University of Illinois at Urbana-Champaign.
 She led the establishment of a unique engineering-driven college of medicine aimed toward training the next generation of doctors to use technology and big data to develop new materials, new devices, new imaging, and new robotics to provide better medical care to more people at lower cost.
-In August 2015, Wise resigned the chancellorship at Urbana-Champaign, and, shortly after, university administrators released emails Wise had hidden from FOIA requests regarding the Steven Salaita hiring controversy.
+In August 2015, Wise resigned the chancellorship at Urbana-Champaign, and, shortly after, university administrators released emails Wise had hidden from Illinois Freedom of Information Act requests regarding the Steven Salaita hiring controversy.